 Certified Health Documentation Specialist (CHDS)

-To be eligible for this certification, medical transcriptionists need to have a minimum of two years’ experience working in acute medical transcription or the multi-specialty equivalent.
+To be eligible for this certification, medical transcriptionists need to have a minimum of two years’ experience working in acute care medical transcription (like a hospital) or the multi-specialty equivalent.
 This more difficult exam contains 120 multiple-choice and audio transcription questions, and both parts of the exam must be passed in one sitting.

 Sample questions include: